 Spicy Italian Stuffed Eye Of Round is Certified Angus beef eye of round that’s stuffed with spicy pepperoni and mozzarella cheese.
-It is baked to perfect for a nice romantic dinner.
-A recipe from Seduction in the Kitchen.
+It is baked to perfection for a nice romantic dinner.

 I want to thank you for the encouraging words about my announcement on Caramel Coconut Delight Bundt Cake.
 I am still I think little in shock that I am starting a new page in my phlebotomy career.
 It is weird the feelings I am going through.
 I am happy, but I also have other thoughts too that worry me.

 Last night, I was at dinner with some very good friends, and one of them pointed something out to me I never realized.
 He said to me I was a victim of being bullied at work by the clique.
 I never thought of it that way.
 Honestly, when I think of bullying, I think high school and kids.
 After he explained, I realized he was right.

 Being Bullied comes in different forms and does not discriminate.
 It doesn’t matter if it is a kid at school, or an adult at work.
 No one should have to go through being bullied.

 What makes my situation worse, that I did not realize that I was being bullied.
 It was that management lets these things go on the way they did.
 They know what goes on.
 We have been to them about the concerns that this clique does.
 Even one admits that the clique does treat people wrong.
 They do nothing.
 A part of that is because they are friends with these girls.
 So we have no one to turn too.

 I wasn’t the only one to have effects of being bullied at work.
 It actually affected us all.
 There was an email sent to what we call continuing education, called, “Do you feel safe at work?”
 It was ironic that management sent this email article because they do nothing about what goes on daily with this clique.
 They were the ones that decided to rehire the girls and even promote them.
 They caused this atmosphere.